bmcgonag/Vector/README.md

 <a id="to-do-still" name="to-do-still"></a>
 ## To Do Still

-- I want to add an option to the install script to install Pi-hole as the DNS, and make sure it's an option for Custom in the Vector project.
-- Add the ability to have NginX and LetsEncrypt setup with the script.
-- [x] Offer to show Online / Offline for client machines based on a ping every minute to each IP.
+- [] Simplify the user interface.
+- [] Setup easier Routing
+- [] Setup ACL options for machine communication
+- [] Setup the ability to use 3rd pararty IdP (dream level aspiration here)

 <a id="contribute" name="contribute"></a>
 ## Contribute
 I'm always 100% open to contributions from anyone willing to help out, learn or otherwise.

 ## Contributors:
-Thanks to @johnzzzzz for his help in testing new releases, feedback, and great ideas for enhancements.